Skip to main content

 FOLLOW-UP RECOMMENDATIONS

-• Referral to surgical evaluation should be made if bowel obstruction is suspected or found on imaging
+• Refer to surgery if bowel obstruction is suspected or found on imaging

 PATIENT EDUCATION